-For simple gestures, the iPhone and iPad have an accessibility feature call AssistiveTouch, that can emulate multiple finger gestures or that can provide access to functions that are usually controlled with hardware buttons (i.e. volume, lock screen).
+For simple gestures, the iPhone and iPad have an accessibility feature called AssistiveTouch, that can emulate multiple finger gestures or that can provide access to functions that are usually controlled with hardware buttons (i.e. volume, lock screen).
 While this access is available, this is a slow access method that would not be suitable for time-sensitive tasks like picking up calls.
-It’s also a difficult solution for quadriplegics that have issues with fatigue, or lack steady motion control.
+It’s also a difficult solution for quadriplegics that have issues with fatigue or lack steady motion control.

 3. Dedicated “Accessible Apps”

-While not a universal solution for accessing the full iPad, some specialty apps have been designed with mobility access for quadriplegics “built in”, allowing the users to perform specific functions like making phone calls or sending text messages.
-A quadriplegic would normally control the app through switch interface such as pressing a big button with their fist, elbow or shoulder.
+While not a universal solution for accessing the full iPad, some speciality apps have been designed with mobile access for quadriplegics “built-in”, allowing the users to perform specific functions like making phone calls or sending text messages.
+A quadriplegic would normally control the app through switch interfaces such as pressing a big button with their fist, elbow or shoulder.

 While useful for basic functions, this implementation will not allow full access to mainstream apps that an able-bodied person would be accustomed to using.

 Quadriplegics and others with mobility issues can achieve full access, wireless control of an iPad, iPhone or Android device through input devices familiar to the mobility impaired, such as wheelchair driving controls and adapted switches (e.g. simple buttons, sip/puff, blinking inputs).
 In the same way, you would control a wheelchair with these input devices, a user can similarly gain complete control over their mobile device.
 The switch or joystick hooks into the tecla-e or Tecla Shield, which are wirelessly connected to the iPad or another mobile device by Bluetooth.
 Tecla users can open, close any app and fully navigate the entire iPad or mobile device.
 This allows them to type/dictate text messages and emails, watch videos, read e-books, and control their environment.
 Quadriplegic iPhone users can also answer and hang up the phone with a few simple clicks.